Thierry Meyssan

-Thierry Meyssan ([tjɛʁi mɛsɑ̃]) is a French journalist, conspiracy theorist and political activist.
+Thierry Meyssan ([tjɛʁi mɛsɑ̃]) is a French conspiracy theorist, journalist, and left-wing political activist.

 He is the author of investigations into the extreme right-wing, particularly France's National Front militias, as well as into the Catholic church.

 Meyssan's book 9/11: The Big Lie (L'Effroyable imposture) challenges the official account of events of the September 11 terrorist attacks.